smcurrey528/react-api-qualityofLife/README.md

 ## Project Description

-QualLi is a web application built in React.js, which the user will be able to select a top city in the world from a dropdown, and the site will return Quality of Life score.
-This information will be feteched from the Teleport Public Api and will incorporate 25 components.
+QualLi is a web application built in React.js, which the user can type in a top city in the world from an input field, and the site will return Quality of Life score as well as the cityscape background image.
+The information was fetched from the Teleport Public API and will be shown using text as well as D3.js.

 ## Wireframes